leoneago/Hake/README.md

 # Hake
-Back-bone scripts used for the population genomics analysis of the European Hake, ***Merluccius merluccius***, using [STACKS](https://catchenlab.life.illinois.edu/stacks/).
+Back-bone scripts used for the RADseq population genomics analysis of the European Hake, ***Merluccius merluccius***, using [STACKS](https://catchenlab.life.illinois.edu/stacks/).

 Please rely on manuscript's M&M parameters: